masagrator/Xenoblade2DynFPS/README.md

 It should work with yuzu and Ryujinx, but it was not tested.
 It has some skeleton to support 120 FPS game speed adjustments, but I guess they would need refining from somebody who knows how to achieve 120 FPS in Xenoblade Chronicles 2 without breaking game.

+Plugin also ties internal vSync with nvn interval, so at default game runs at 60 FPS with this plugin.
+You can use FPSLocker or emulator settings to lock it back to 30 FPS.

 If you are compiling this plugin, use `main.npdm` from root of repo instead from `deploy` folder.

 # How to install